circuitdojo/docs/src/air-quality-wing/files.md

 ## Pre-compiled samples

 The AQW library for Zephyr is configured for CI/CD deployments.
-You can get the latest .hex and app_update.bin files from [Github here](https://github.com/circuitdojo/air-quality-wing-zephyr-demo/suites/3993861687/artifacts/100640008).
+You can get the latest .hex and app_update.bin files from [Github here](https://github.com/circuitdojo/air-quality-wing-zephyr-demo/).
+(Under Github actions)